s4k4tech/hass-nature-remo/README.md

 ### Manual Install

 1. Download this repository
-1. Create `custom_components/nature_remo` folder at your config directory
+1. Create `custom_components/nature_remo` folder in your config directory
 1. Copy files into it (Just drag&drop whole files would be fine)

 ```